What is Browser Sandboxing

 With the rising popularity of web applications, there has also been an increase in security breaches, which is why CyberSecurity has become an essential part of the software development process.
-Several measures like Security Testing are being taken to ensure that the user data and privacy remains secure.
-Sandboxing is one such important technique to ensure the security of a website and computer resources.
+Several measures like Security Testing are being taken to secure user data and privacy.
+Sandboxing is necessary to ensure a website’s and computer resources’ security.
 It isolates programs, preventing malicious or malfunctioning programs from damaging the rest of our computers.

 What is Sandboxing?